How to Get a Proofreading Certificate Worth Having

 To become a certified proofreader, you need to get a professional certification.

-Currently, the US doesn’t offer a professional certification in proofreading.
+Currently, the US doesn’t offer a widely recognized, industry-standard professional certification in proofreading.
 The only way to get one is through Editors Canada—a well-respected editorial organization that was established in 1979.

-I dedicated an article to becoming a certified proofreader if you’d like more information.
+I wrote an article about proofreading certification if you’d like more information.

 Now, let’s see if you need a certificate to be a proofreader.